charliecalvert/CloudNotes/Assignments/LinuxServerBasics.md

 **note**: _You will very likely need to change the IP address from 192.168.2.21 to the IP address of your server._

-The command shown above copies the default public key over to the remote machine.
-This is usually **id_rsa.pub**.
+The **ssh-copy-id** command copies the default public key over to the remote machine.
+The default public key is usually **id_rsa.pub**.
 I find it safer to specify which key I want to copy over.
 To do that, use the **-i** flag.
 Generally, that command looks like this, where **identity-file** is your private key:

 ```
 ssh-copy-id -i identity_file bcuser@192.168.2.21